 If I am over the age of 65 or disabled do I have to pay property taxes?

-North Carolina excludes from property taxes the greater of twenty thousand dollars ($20,000) or fifty (50%) of the appraised value of a permanent residence owned and occupied by a qualifying owner.
+North Carolina excludes from property taxes the greater of twenty-five thousand dollars ($25,000) or fifty percent (50%) of the appraised value of a permanent residence owned and occupied by a qualifying owner.
 A qualifying owner is an owner who meets all of the following requirements as of January 1 preceding the taxable year for which the benefit is claimed:

 Is at least 65 years of age or totally and permanently disabled.

-Has an income for the preceding calendar year of not more than eighteen thousand dollars ($19,700).
+Has an income for the preceding calendar year of not more than twenty-eight thousand one hundred dollars ($28,100).

 Is a North Carolina resident.